the ultimate taboo

 Naval Ravikant

 Do you believe that »knowledge is power«?
-It makes you powerless more often than you think.
+More often than you think, it makes you powerless.

-Do you believe that information is basically good and useful?
-That is also a mistake.
+Do you believe that information is inherently good and useful?
+That, too, is a mistake.

 There is nothing mysterious about disinformation, it is everywhere.
-The phenomenon of (Qualitative or) Passive Disinformation is a particularly fascinating form with far-reaching consequences: those affected (and there is hardly anyone who would not be in one way or another) are not aware of this weakness.
+One particularly fascinating and far-reaching form is Qualitative-Passive Disinformation: those affected (and that includes almost everyone, in one way or another) are unaware of their vulnerability.

-This phenomenon is radically simple and remains so as long as you don’t deviate from the basics.
-Radical simplicity is actually also the necessary precondition for treating it effectively.
+This phenomenon is radically simple — and remains so as long as you stick to the basics.
+Radical simplicity is, in fact, the essential precondition for addressing it effectively.

-It is relatively easy to understand, but to exploit it in others is ethically very questionable.
+It is relatively easy to grasp, but exploiting it in others is ethically questionable.
 So prepare yourself for the mother of taboos.

-On the one hand, the publication of The Ultimate Taboo also breaks it (at least if you’ve read and understood it).
+On the one hand, the publication of The Ultimate Taboo also breaks it (at least if you read and understand it).

-Then again, withholding it from others would protect harmful information asymmetries (and information suppression no longer really suits the Internet age, anyway).
+On the other hand, withholding it would only preserve harmful information asymmetries — and information suppression hardly suits the Internet age.

-Anyway, I want to make your first contact with the topic as simple as possible: This book gives you an easy and hopefully highly entertaining approach to a very sensitive subject.
-Numerous examples illustrate the most significant, yet best hidden weakness of human thinking.
-If you know it, you can easily use it.
+My aim is to make your first encounter with the subject as straightforward as possible: this book offers a simple and, I hope, highly engaging introduction to a very sensitive topic.
+Numerous examples illustrate one of the most significant — yet best hidden — weaknesses of human thinking.
+Once you recognize it, you can also use it.

-Even if you already know some of the examples cited: don’t miss the forest for the trees.
+Even if some of the examples are already familiar to you — don’t miss the forest for the trees.